feliperohdee/use-dynamodb-reactive-hooks/README.md

 - The scheduler uses DynamoDB's GSI capabilities for efficient task querying
 - All timestamps are in ISO 8601 format and stored in UTC
 - Task processing is concurrent with configurable limits
+- Batch operations (`deleteMany` and `suspendMany`) support chunked processing for better performance
+- The `chunkLimit` parameter in batch operations allows you to control the size of each processing batch

 ## 📄 License